05 Sep Data Breaches of Britain: The 6 Biggest – Are Small Businesses Safe?

 The next big thing?

 Symantec has also noticed attacks on the Internet of Things, including smartphones, smart watches, and even a smart TV.
 They all involve demands for payment, in effect blackmail, before the device is ‘freed’.
 And spear-phishing, where a spoof email looks like it has come from a trusted source, is also a growing threat, again targeting businesses of every size.
-Whatever the size of your business, cyber-crime is always a risk, and it’s always well worth taking steps to protect your data, your customer data, systems and networks.
+Whatever the size of your business, cyber-crime is always a risk, even Parliament was hacked.
+It’s always well worth taking steps to protect your data, your customer data, systems and networks.
 That’s what we do.

 If you need assistance or would like to discuss requirements, please contact us.